kroxylicious/kroxylicious.github.io/_quickstarts/deploy.markdown

 Kroxylicious is configured with YAML.
 An example configuration file can be found in the `config/` directory of the extracted Kroxylicious folder, which you can either modify or use as reference for creating your own configuration file.

-From the configuration file you can specify how Kroxylicious presents each Apache Kafka® broker to clients, where Kroxylicious will locate the Apache Kafka® cluster(s) to be proxied, and which filters Kroxylicious should use along with any configuration for those filters.
+From the configuration file you can specify how Kroxylicious presents each Apache Kafka&#174; broker to clients, where Kroxylicious will locate the Apache Kafka&#174; cluster(s) to be proxied, and which filters Kroxylicious should use along with any configuration for those filters.

+For this quickstart we will use Kroxylicious in Port-Per-Broker configuration, and assume that both your Apache Kafka&#174; cluster and clients are running on your local machine and using their default configuration.
+This means we can use the example proxy config file that comes with Kroxylicious.

+{% capture kroxylicious_config_note %}
+If your machine uses a non-standard port configuration, or if you have used custom settings for your Apache Kafka&#174; cluster (or if your cluster is running on a different machine) you will need to adjust your Kroxylicious configuration accordingly.
 More information about configuring Kroxylicious can be found in the [documentation](https://kroxylicious.io/kroxylicious/#_deploying_proxies).
+{% endcapture %}

+{% include bs-alert.html type="primary" icon="info-circle-fill" content=kroxylicious_config_note %}

 <br />